JoshMayerr/supatool/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/joshmayerr/agent-toolbox)

 # The Supatool Registry
-An open source registry of *useful* tools to be used by autonomous agents.
+An open source registry of (super) *useful* tools to be used by autonomous agents.

 What is the Supatool Registry?
 --------------------------